88-degrees/Book-of-Changes/appendix02s1.md

 Pleasure has operated injuriously on the subject of line 1.
 He calls attention to himself.

 Only a part of the symbolism of line 2 is referred to here.
-Such an omission is not uncommon;--as in lines 3 and 4 also.
+Such an omission is not uncommon; -- as in lines 3 and 4 also.

 With 'the memories of the past not perishing' compare Mencius, II, Section i, chap.
 1. 6-13.